 Before starting any project, homeowners are faced with many difficult decisions.
 One of them is to choose what kind of contract to enter into with the contractor.
 Fixed-price and time and material (T&M) agreements have both their strengths and weaknesses, depending on the job’s scope of work.
 Understanding those will help you choose what is right for yours.

 In fixed-price agreements, also known as quotes, the contractor is responsible for completing the project within the agreed-upon fixed cost set forth in the contract.
-Any changes to the scope of the work will be discussed and priced separately.

 - Ease of management: Fixed-price arrangements are fairly easy to manage and payments to the contractor can be based on a pre-arranged percentage of completed work.